maritime-web/BalticWeb/README.md

         enav-service.keycloak.web-client.configuration.url

 ### Configure WildFly ###
 BalticWeb has a default configuration file which may be overridden by setting the system property "balticweb.configuration" to the URI of an external configuration file.
-For example put the following in your JBOSS standalone.xml-file:
+For example put the following in your standalone.xml-file:

     <system-properties>
         <property name="balticweb.configuration" value="file:///Users/chvid/sfs/balticweb.properties"/>